-This course discusses the use of social networks and online communities such as Facebook to LinkedIn, Twitter, and YouTube, blogs, wikis, virtual events that allow companies to expand their interaction with customers and develop relationships with collaborative communities.
-This program addresses the many issues surrounding Marketing and Social Media.
+This course discusses the use of social networks and online communities such as Facebook to LinkedIn, Twitter, and YouTube, blogs, wikis, virtual events that allow companies to expand their interaction with customers and develop relationships communities. with collaborative This addresses the many program issues surrounding Marketing and Social Media.